open-contracting-extensions/ocds_communication_extension/README.md

 ## Legal context

 In the European Union, this extension's fields correspond to [eForms BT-124, BT-127, BT-631, BT-632 and BT-738](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/).
-For correspondences to eForms fields, see [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/).
+See [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/latest/en/) for the correspondences to eForms fields.
+See [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/) for the correspondences to Tenders Electronic Daily (TED).

 ## Example